-If you’re unsure of the timing of your foreign currency payments, many banks allow you to go into a balance deficit temporarily on specific currencies.
-This overdraft can help accommodate the unpredictability of international transactions, though you may be on the hook for fees.
+Overdraft protection.
+If you’re unsure of the timing of your foreign currency payments, many banks allow you to go into a temporary deficit on specific currencies.
+Although you may be on the hook for fees.

 Find a foreign currency account that’s flexible enough for your needs by comparing accounts across multiple banks.
 Weigh factors among them that include:

 Supported currencies.
 Many banks support at least a handful of major currencies, but make sure those you frequently conduct business in are accepted.

 Account minimum.
 Some banks require a minimum monthly account balance.
 Find one that matches your cash flow to avoid high fees and penalties.